rajureal47-code/ai-resume-analyzer/README.md

 Resumes can contain sensitive personal information.
 Use test or redacted documents for demos and screenshots, and review Puter's storage and privacy settings before uploading real resumes.

-## License

-No license has been specified.
-Add a `LICENSE` file before distributing or open-sourcing this project.